The Crown season 5 release date, cast, trailer, and latest news

 Speaking later to Gotham magazine she said Diana is "like a symbol – like a magical person."

-After winning a BAFTA for her portrayal of Diana, Corrin spoke about handing the role over to Debicki.
-“I would be so willing to [chat with her] if she wanted to reach out, but that’s a decision she has to make for herself,” she told Vulture.
-Corrin did have some advice for her successor.
-“Make it your own.
+After winning a BAFTA for their portrayal of Diana, Corrin spoke about handing the role over to Debicki.
+"I would be so willing to [chat with her] if she wanted to reach out, but that’s a decision she has to make for herself," she told Vulture.
+Corrin did have some advice for their successor.
+"Make it your own.
 Put blinkers on for the rest of the world and for the pressure.
 Grab onto things that resonate with you, that you relate to, or that you empathize with.
 And always trust the script.
-It won’t let you down,” she said.
+It won’t let you down," she said.

-Who will play Camilla and Charles?
+Who will play Prince Charles and Camilla Parker Bowles?

-Who could play Tony Blair?
+Who will play Tony Blair and Cherie Blair?

 The Crown season 5 time period: What events will be included?